Food recall role in consumer safety.

 Some of the biggest food recalls fall in this category.
 For example:

 • The Peanut Corporation of America: The company’s peanut-based products were contaminated with Salmonella.
 More than 3,200 products were recalled, causing a major financial hit to the peanut industry.
-Additionally, reports stated 9 deaths and 600 cases of Salmonella sickness across 46 states.
+Additionally, 9 deaths and 600 cases of Salmonella sickness were reported across 46 states.

 • Menu Foods: The recall involved pulling over 90 dog and cat food brands out of the market.
 The reason?
 Gluten in these foods was discovered to contain melamine – a dangerous chemical used in plastic production.
 This caused various diseases and deaths in many animals (10,000 reported cases) across North America.